-The price cap will help cut bills for 11 million customers on poor value default tariffs – this will cut your annual energy bills by around £76 if you’re on your supplier’s default or standard tariff, but you could save as much as £120 a year if you’re on one of the most expensive tariffs.
+The price cap is set to help cut bills for 11 million customers on poor value default tariffs – saving you around £76 if you’re on your supplier’s default or standard tariff, or as much as £120 a year if you’re on one of the most expensive tariffs.

 Back in September, Ofgem announced it would be putting a price cap in place to limit the amount suppliers could charge customers on standard variable rate tariffs.
 The cap was set at of £1,137 a year for a typical dual fuel customer paying by Direct Debit and so, as of January 1, suppliers will have to cut the price of their default tariffs, including standard variable tariffs, to the level of or below the cap.